Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 10. Legal counsel retained by president of the RSO/ the primary student point of contact for the AG (or Respondent) or any other person participating in the hearing shall not attend the Administrative Hearing.
 Any advice or assistance requested of legal counsel by a student must be obtained prior to the hearing.

 After the hearing has ended, the president of the RSO/ the primary student point of contact for the AG (or Respondent) will: 1) meet with the OCS Administrator, or their designee to discuss the outcome of the hearing followed by a written decision, or 2) receive a decision letter.
-All written decisions will be sent via the student’s Rhodes email address, informing them of the outcome, whether or not they have been found in violation, and if they have been found in violation, what the outcomes will be.
+All written decisions will be sent via the student’s Rhodes email address, informing them of the outcome, whether or not they have been found in violation (or responsible/not responsible), and if they have been found in violation, what the outcomes will be.

 Appeal Procedures for a RSO/AG: